1

 Dextromethorphan

 It is the methyl ester of the dextroisomer of Levorphanol.
-It shows antitussive activity and does not have analgesic or addictive properties, less constipating effects, and minimum drowsiness.
+It shows antitussive activity and does not have analgesic or addictive properties, less constipating effects, and minimal drowsiness.
 It inhibits the cough reflex by crossing the blood-brain barrier and activating sigma opioid receptors in the cough area of the central nervous system.
 As an antitussive, it is less strong than codeine.

 It is among the most widely used suppressants for coughing.
-It is used in combination with other agents such as broncho-dilators in cough mixtures as well as antihistamines.
+It is used in combination with other agents, such as bronchodilators in cough mixtures, as well as antihistamines.

 Side effect:

-Dizziness, nausea, drowsiness, ataxia.
+Dizziness, nausea, drowsiness, and ataxia.

 Noscapine

 It is a naturally occurring opium alkaloid.
 It has no drowsiness as well as analgesic activity.
-It is a popular cough suppressant and has minimum constipating effects.
+It is a popular cough suppressant and has minimal constipating effects.
 A high dose of noscapine may produce nausea, headache, and tremors.

 Pipazethate

-(b) Combined Central And Peripheral Antitussives:
+(b) Combined Central and Peripheral Antitussives:

 There is only one drug present in this category.